-But “understanding” is not a destination.
-It is a journey.
-It is a process of constant review, refinement and readjustment.
-Without regularly revisiting its target audience, the performance of a brand will ultimately decline at worst, or stagnate at best.
+But "understanding” isn't a destination.
+It's a journey.
+It's a process of constant review, refinement and readjustment.
+Without regularly revisiting its target audience, the performance of a brand will decline at worst or stagnate at best.

-To ensure you have the tools and knowledge you need to understand your audience and thus grow your brand, we’ve constructed this guide to researching your audience, dividing it into segments and ultimately building accurate, useful buyer personas to drive your strategies.
+To ensure you have the tools and knowledge you need to understand your audience and grow your brand in the wake of Covid-19, we’ve constructed this guide to researching your audience, dividing it into segments and ultimately building accurate, useful buyer personas to drive your strategies.

 By the end of this guide, you’ll be able to target, market and sell to the right audience, at the right time, with the right methods.

 Short on time?
 Download this white paper to read offline!

 Every journey towards understanding begins with defining a target audience.

 A target audience is the group of customers or potential customers who want or need (or would want or need) your products or services.
 These are the people who are most likely to seek out, engage with and ultimately purchase your offering.